DeMoorJasper/Maltrail/advanced_docs.md

 ## Defining the function

-Maltrail expects plugins to have a function named `plugin`, this function takes in two argument `packet` and `emit_event`, a plugin can emit as much events as it wants.
-However it should try to keep the amount of false positives to an absolute minimum.
+Maltrail expects plugins to have a function named `plugin`, this function takes in three argument `packet`, `config` and `trails`.

+A plugin should only return a single event per run, as it takes in only one packet at a time.
+Maltrail will decide which event gets assigned to the package based on accuracy, severity and the plugin order (ordered from high priority -> low priority).

 Example: